Dublin

 The Asylum Act provides for an appeal against decisions in the Dublin procedure consisting of a judicial review of relevant facts and points of law by the Administrative Court.[31]
 The asylum applicant has 5 days to lodge the appeal.[32]
 As in the Regular Procedure, the initial and onward appeals are automatically suspensive,[33] and the law provides for a simplified judicial process with reduced formalities and time limits with the objective of shortening the duration of the judicial review.[34]

-The available case law indicates that the asylum applicant can challenge the correct application of the Dublin criteria,[32] as per the ruling of the Court of Justice of the European Union (CJEU) in Ghezelbash.[33]
-The court also verifies if all formalities have been respected by AIMA, including applicable deadlines set forth in the Dublin Regulation.[34]
+The available case law indicates that the asylum applicant can challenge the correct application of the Dublin criteria,[35] as per the ruling of the CJEU in Ghezelbash.[36]
+The court also verifies if all formalities have been respected by AIMA, including applicable deadlines set forth in the Dublin Regulation.[37]

 It should be noted that, while CPR may be requested to intervene in the judicial procedure, namely by providing country of origin information, Dublin country information or guidance on legal standards, it is not a party thereto and is therefore not systematically notified of judicial decisions by the courts.

-The information provided by the CSTAF for 2024 regarding the number, nationalities of appellants, average duration and results of judicial reviews does not make a distinction between the type of asylum procedures (see Statistics).
+The information provided by the CSTAF for 2025 regarding the number, nationalities of appellants, average duration and results of judicial reviews does not consistently make a distinction between the type of asylum procedures (see Statistics).

 Legal assistance